Welcome to the 24th edition of “How to Make Money While You Travel” which features successful nomadic teams and interviews with travel entrepreneurs.

 Q1: So, how do you make money while you travel?

 I can travel indefinitely because I work on-the-go.
-I founded a team of digital marketing nomads whilst working from and travelling to 18 countries around the world.
+I founded a team of digital marketing nomads whilst working from and travelling to 19 countries around the world.
 Today, I write and sell e-guides.
 I freelance for companies on-the-go.
 I interview travel bloggers, successful nomadic teams, and a total of 24 entrepreneurs last year.
 I get sponsored on Instagram.
-I write for a small collection of online magazines.
+I also write for a small collection of online magazines.

 Q2: What were you doing before That Travel Blog?